Summ-me/guide/README.md

 [Summme](https://summ.me/) provides a seamless and enhanced chatting experience by unifying AI chat across various platforms.
 Focus on your conversations while Summme fills the gaps in functionalities to offer you a consistent high quality chatting experience across all chatbots.

-{.callout}
-> “Summme is a game-changer for anyone using multiple chatbots -\
-> it centralizes and enhances the experience like nothing else.” *- Sam - Summ.me creator*

 No complex setup is required, and Summme works out-of-the-box with your favorite chatbots, adding features like TTS, STT, and more.